KeyboardKit/website/collections/_posts/2023/2023-04-19-new-themes.md

 ## Conclusion

 KeyboardKit 7.4 adds many new emojis and emoji-related features, as well as new themes and style variations to existing themes.
+See [this page](/themes) for a list of all available themes.

-It will be released during the second half of April.
+KeyboardKit 7.4 will be released during the second half of April.